Skip to content

 As night blankets the skies over the region, a remarkable natural phenomenon quietly unfolds overhead.
 During spring and fall, thousands of songbirds—including thrushes, warblers, and sparrows—travel under the cover of darkness, their soft flight calls barely audible to the human ear.
 Accompanied by a vocalization expert and a thermal camera generously provided by Zeiss, experience migration like never before.

-Meeting point: Please arrive 15 minutes before the start of the activity – Pointe à John lookout
+Meeting point: Les Bergeronnes, Pointe à John lookout: please arrive 15 minutes before the start of the activity

 Capacity: 15 participants